ykzw/galp/README.md

 #### Binary

-The binary formst is a list of pairs of 32-bit integers that denote edges, including edges of both directions in this case.
+The binary format is a list of pairs of 32-bit integers that denote edges, including edges of both directions in this case.
 For example, the above sample is represented in binary as:
 ```
 0 1 0 2 1 0 ...